 Practice in play

-How do you establish and verify food expiry dates in your business?
+How have you established and verified food product expiry dates in your business?
 Share your methods with the HACCP Mentor community by leaving a comment below this post.